nminet/kostache/README.md

 Need to do profiling.
 - Performance with kotlin-reflect would probably benefit from caching.
-- Check it API inhibiting support for lambdas and callable values in 'MapsAndListsContext' has significant benefit.
+- Check if option to inhibit support for lambdas and callable values in 'MapsAndListsContext' has significant benefit.
 - Other optimizations?

+Other KMM targets?

 ## Dependencies

-The implementation depends on the kotlin standard library, including kotlin reflection and kotlinx serialization.
+The implementation depends on the kotlin standard library, including kotlinx serialization and kotlinx reflection.

 Noel MINET

-2023-02-02
+2023-02-04